+6.3.3.10.S1.1 Care Plan Summary Section Condition

+The purpose of the Care Plan Summary Section template is to render the linkages that occur with Care Plan section elements.
+This template SHALL be generated and/or rendered only if the applicable Care Plan components exists in the containing document.
+This section SHALL NOT be used to replace existing CDA Care Plan sections.
+The following guidance is provided to support generation and/or rendering of the Care Plan components linkages:
-For each health concern (the hook) look for all goals that references the health concern

-- when found, output the Health Concern text and the goal text showing relationship between the health concern and the goal
+For each health concern (the hook) look for all goals that references the health concern.
+When found, output the Health Concern text and the goal text showing the relationship between the health concern and the goal.

-For each goal look for all interventions that reference the goal or is referenced by a goal

-- when found output the text of the entry relationship elements associated with the intervention act

-2a.
-For each intervention found, output the associated outcome

-- when found output the outcome text
+For each goal, look for all interventions that reference the goal or is referenced by a goal.
+When found output the text of the entry relationship elements associated with the intervention act.
+For each intervention found, output the associated outcome observation.
+When found output the outcome observation text.

 For each goal look for all planned interventions that reference the goal or is referenced by a goal.

-- when found output the text of the entry relationship elements associated with the planned intervention act
+When found output the text of the entry relationship elements associated with the planned intervention act

-For each goal look for all milestone goals that is referenced by a goal

-- when found output the goal text
+For each goal look for all milestone goals that is referenced by a goal.
+When found output the goal text.

-For each goal look for all outcomes that references the goal

-- when found output the outcome text
+For each goal look for all outcomes that references the goal.
+When found output the outcome text.

 Make sure to consider negation indicator where applicable.

+Care Plan Summary Section

+<component>

+<section>

+<templateId root="1.3.6.1.4.1.19376.1.5.3.1.1.26.1.8"/>

+<id root=' ' extension=' '/>

+<code code='52521-2' displayName='Care Plan Summary'

+codeSystem='2.16.840.1.113883.6.1' codeSystemName='LOINC'/>

+<title>Care Plan Summary</title>

+<text>

+Text as described above

+</text>

+</section>

+</component>

+Figure 6.3.3.10.S1.1-1: Specification for IHE Care Plan Summary Section

-6.3.3.10.S3 Encounter Summary Section Content Module
+6.3.3.10.S2 Encounter Summary Section Content Module